EenkheE/Magical_Python/README.md

-# Magical_Python
-Magical Python examples
+Welcome to the Magical Python examples repository!
+This repository contains all the code examples from the Magical Python book designed for Python beginners.
+Feel free to explore, download, and contribute!